liyulinnyu/swordman_game/README.md

 <br>
 <br>
 It's an easy play game but very fun.
-Hope you and your friends will like it.
+Hope you and your friends like it.

 ### Other things (Tips)